 Second, if the original beneficiary of the account (your child) does not use the money for education, it can be rolled over to another beneficiary such as another one of your children.
 However, if only one person can be the owner of the account, there is nothing stopping that parent from rolling the benefit over to one of his or her step-children or a niece or nephew.
 In addition, the owner of the 529 account can liquidate the account without permission from the other spouse subject to income taxes and the ten percent penalty.

 Keep in mind, it is possible to put safe guards in place through a Property Settlement Agreement but such an agreement may not stop the transaction.
 It is possible the plan administrator is unaware of the agreement you have with your ex-spouse, and unknowingly allows the money to be withdrawn.
 In order to remedy the situation you would have to file a motion in court for enforcement of the Property Settlement Agreement and to be reimbursed for the missing money by your ex-spouse.
 At Lyons & Associates, P.C. we can assist you in the division of 529 Plans and the payment of college expenses for your children after you are divorced.
-At Lyons, we place a premium on personalized attention for your personal matters.
 For a private consultation, contact us by e-mail or call our office at 908-575-9777.